easybuilders/easybuild/docs/Deprecated-functionality.rst

          of deprecated behavior as early as possible.

-         You can (temporarily) still rely on the deprecated functionality by specifying a higher version via ``--deprecated`` to overrule the setting in the configuration file, until the functionality is actually disabled.
+         You can (temporarily) still rely on the deprecated functionality by specifying a higher version via ``--deprecated`` to overrule that setting, until the functionality is actually disabled.

 .. _python_version_compatibility: